cde-ev/cdecao/readme.md

 that all courses can find room with at least their effective size.
 Different combinations (not all possible – for complexity reasons) of "shrunk" and cancelled courses are computed to find the one which allows the best course assignment.

+The designated/possible course rooms for each course are shown in the results listing (when using `--print`).
+With the `--cde` data file format, the additional option `--possible-rooms-field` can be used to specify a custom course-associated data field, into which the names (or sizes) of the possible course rooms will be written by the generated output file.

 ## Building from source